wbyates777/OptionPriceDemo/README.md

 # OptionPriceDemo

 Three option pricing models with Greeks:
-Black-Scholes
+Black-Scholes,
 Binomial Tree, and
 Black's model.
-Some test examples are included.
+Some test examples taken from Hull's 'Options, Futures, and Other Derivatives' are included.